-HIDDEN GEM: The many restaurants of beautiful Kingly Court just off from better-known Carnaby Street.
+HIDDEN GEM: The many restaurants of Kingly Court, just off from better-known Carnaby Street.

-TRANSPORT LINKS: Soho has excellent transport links for all parts of London, with Oxford Circus, Tottenham Court Road, Piccadilly Circus and Leicester Square just a few minutes walk away.
+TRANSPORT LINKS: Soho has excellent transport links for reaching all areas of London, with Oxford Circus, Tottenham Court Road, Piccadilly Circus, and Leicester Square all a few minutes walk away.

 Central London – Victoria

-Victoria is one of the best areas of London to stay in if you want to be close to many of the city’s most iconic tourist attractions.
+Victoria is one of the best areas of London to stay in if you want to be close to a key transport hub AND many of the city’s most iconic tourist attractions.

-Located in the borough of Westminster, you have the Houses of Parliament and Big Ben, the London Eye and Buckingham Palace all within a short walking distance.
+Located in the Borough of Westminster, you’ll have the Houses of Parliament and Big Ben, the London Eye and Buckingham Palace all within a short walking distance.

-There’s also plenty to do in Victoria itself, such as catching Wicked at the Apollo Victoria Theatre or grabbing a bite to eat at one of the many eateries at Nova Food.
+There’s also plenty to do in Victoria itself, such as watching Wicked at the Apollo Victoria Theatre or grabbing a bite to eat at one of the many fantastic eateries at Nova Food.

 HIDDEN GEM: Pretty Australian cafe and popular brunch spot Timmy Green.

-TRANSPORT LINKS: Victoria train station and Victoria coach station provide many convenient links in and out of the capital to different parts of the UK, including direct trains and coaches to several of London’s airports as well as direct transport to the Warner Brothers Studio Tour for Harry Potter fans.
-Victoria Underground sits on the Victoria Line and District Line so can easily transport you to other parts of the capital.
+TRANSPORT LINKS: Victoria is home to Victoria Train Station and Victoria Coach Station, which provide many convenient links in and out of the capital to different parts of the UK.
+These include direct trains and coaches to several London airports, as well as direct transport to the Warner Brothers Studio Tour for Harry Potter fans.
+Victoria Underground sits on the Victoria Line and District Line, so can easily transport you to other parts of the capital.

 Central London – Fitzrovia

-Fitzrovia is also home to the offices of many of London’s creative agencies in industries such as advertising, TV production and architecture, with a great restaurant and pub offering centred around lively Charlotte Street.
+Fitzrovia is home to many elegant townhouses, as well as the offices of many of London’s creative agencies in industries such as advertising, TV production, and architecture.
+The neighbourhood also has a great restaurant and pub offering centred around lively Charlotte Street.

-The BT Tower is Fitzrovia’s most iconic landmark, while Regents Park (home to London Zoo) is a short walking distance to the North and Oxford Street, the West End and Soho are all walking distance to the South
+The BT Tower is Fitzrovia’s most iconic landmark, while the British Museum sits just a few minutes to the east, Regents Park (home to London Zoo) is a short distance to the north, and Oxford Street, the West End Theatres, and Soho are all within walking distance to the south.

 Central London – Bloomsbury

-Fitzrovia’s neighbour Bloomsbury is sat on the opposite side of Tottenham Court Road.
+Bloomsbury is sat on the opposite side of Tottenham Court Road to Fitzrovia (above).

 Not only is Bloomsbury known for its fashionable residential area and pretty green squares, but it is also home to many of London’s top cultural, intellectual, and educational institutions.

-The visually pleasing district is home to the British Museum, the largest museum in the UK, London Universities such as University College London, SOAS and the Royal Academy of Dramatic Art, and the famed Bloomsbury publishing house.
+The attractive London neighbourhood is home to the British Museum, the largest museum in the UK, London Universities such as University College London, SOAS, and the Royal Academy of Dramatic Art, and the famed Bloomsbury publishing house.